tmuras/moosh/www/commands/index.md

 course-restore
 --------------

-Restore course from path/to/backup.mbz to category or existig course.
+Restore course from path/to/backup.mbz to category or existing course.

 Example 1: Restore backup.mbz into category with id=1

     moosh course-restore backup.mbz 1

-Example 2: Restore backup.mbz into existing course with id=3
+Example 2: Restore backup.mbz into existing course with id=3.
+The backup content will be added into existing course - this is a merge operation.
+It means that if you back up a course and then restore it into the same course this way, all the activities and resources will be duplicated.

     moosh course-restore -e backup.mbz 3